syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 > The `AllowFiltering` property should be set to `true` to enable the filter menu.
 > Setting the `Columns.AllowFiltering` property to `false` prevents rendering the filter menu for a particular column.

-### Filter hierarchy modes
+### Filter Hierarchy Modes

-The Gantt Chart supports a set of filtering modes with the `FilterSettings.HierarchyMode` property.
+The Gantt Chart supports a set of filtering modes with the `GanttFilterSettings.HierarchyMode` property.
 The following are the types of filter hierarchy modes available in the Gantt Chart component:

 * `Parent`: This is the default filter hierarchy mode in Gantt Chart.
 The filtered records are displayed with its parent records.
 If the filtered records do not have any parent record, then only the filtered records will be displayed.